twitter/twemproxy/README.md

 If there is a need to use key-value distribution as per phpredis [redisArray](https://github.com/phpredis/phpredis/blob/master/arrays.markdown) use hashing function 'rcrc32' and distribution mode 'redisarray'.

-Finally, to make writing syntactically correct configuration file easier, nutcracker provides a command-line argument -t or --test-conf that can be used to test the YAML configuration file for any syntax error.
+Finally, to make a writing syntactically correct configuration file easier, nutcracker provides a command-line argument -t or --test-conf that can be used to test the YAML configuration file for any syntax error.

 ## Observability